-Given the way most manufacturers scrutinise their competitors, you can pretty much guarantee the 308 will closely match most of its rivals.
-The major exception in the 308’s case is the Skoda Octavia, which is truly exceptional and offers a lot more legroom, especially for rear passengers.
-Judged by the norm, however, the 308 is reasonably spacious, with adequate seating for four adults (or five at a pinch); and, while head- and legroom are nothing to shout about, they’re perfectly adequate.
-On the other hand, the 470-litre boot is among the class best, officially offering more luggage space than the Golf.
-However, you must take into account the fact that 35 litres of this is in an underfloor storage area.
+Judged by the norm of the class, the 308 is reasonably spacious, with adequate head- and legroom for four adults, or five at a pinch.
+The boot, on the other hand, is among the class best at 470 litres.
+You must take into account the fact that 35 litres of this is in an underfloor storage area, but it’s still good.
 A low loading sill and a wide opening allow access for large items, while the rear seat backs fold down, giving a maximum load space of 1,309 litres.
 In addition, there’s a 12-litre cooled glovebox and flip-out cup holder up front, along with door bins that can accommodate a 1.5-litre water bottle.

 There are a few ergonomic quirks to be found in the cabin.
 The strange driving position (you look over the small steering wheel – rather than through it – to see the dials, meaning some drivers will have to set the wheel lower than is comfortable) won’t be to all tastes, and there’s also the fact that pretty much everything (even the air-con) is controlled by the slightly fiddly touchscreen

 system, but this does result in a nice clean design for the interior which – along with the impressive standard of materials – helps make the cabin feel sophisticated.